foreverallama/readmat/docs/subsystem_data_format.md

 ### Cell 1 - Linking Metadata

 The data in this cell is stored as a `mxUINT8` data element.
-However, the actual data consists of a combination of `uint8` integers and `uint32` integers.
+However, the actual data consists of a combination of `int8` integers and `uint32` (or maybe `int32`) integers.
 The contents consist of a large series of different types of metadata, ordered as follows:

 - `Version Indicator`: 32-bit integer indicating the version of `FileWrapper__` metadata.
 Afaik, the latest version is `4`.
 - `num_strings`: 32-bit integer indicating the total number of unique fields and classes of all objects in the MAT-file